 You see, having an injury is a bit like having a light bulb that constantly fuses.
 You need to work out if the problem is in the faulty light bulb, or whether it’s actually in the fuse box or the wiring.
 Because there’s no point in constantly replacing the bulb if it’s just going to blow again… and similarly, if you keep sitting with your head too far forward, or your pelvis twisted; or walking with all your weight on the outside of your foot… whatever the underlying cause of your problem is, if you keep doing it, then there’s no point just treating the bit that hurts, because you’ll go straight back to your old movement patterns and hurt it again.

-Our job as physios is to be the detective, to find the “criminal” that’s causing the pain and to rehabilitate it, and not just to treat the “victim” and hope that the underlying cause will sort itself out.
-This doesn’t mean we will never treat the painful area, but it does mean our treatment will be a bit more in-depth and thorough!
-Our assessment session is a full 90 minutes, which gives us time to really get to the “criminal” and to work out a plan of action.
+I believe that my job as a physio is to be the detective, to find the “criminal” that’s causing the pain and to rehabilitate it, and not just to treat the “victim” and hope that the underlying cause will sort itself out.
+This doesn’t mean I will never treat the painful area, but it does mean my treatment will be a bit more in-depth and thorough!
+My assessment session is a full 90 minutes, which gives me time to really get to the “criminal” and to work out a plan of action.

-Having found the cause, we then treat both the cause and the painful area (using hands-on treatment such as joint mobilisation and massage), and teach you to reintegrate them into normal, functional movement patterns (with specific exercises), with good joint space, alignment and muscle tone all harmonising to putting your body into an optimal state for healing.
-Our treatment sessions are an hour long, which gives us the time to make real progress in each session.
+Having found the cause, I’ll then treat both the cause and the painful area (using hands-on treatment such as joint mobilisation and massage), and teach you to reintegrate them into normal, functional movement patterns (with specific exercises), with good joint space, alignment and muscle tone all harmonising to putting your body into an optimal state for healing.
+My treatment sessions are an hour long, which gives us the time to make real progress in each session.
+This is what I consider to be “good physiotherapy”.

-I should also mention two acronyms you’ll hear us talking about a lot: RSM and ABC.
+I should also mention two acronyms you’ll hear me talking about a lot: RSM and ABC.

-When we talk about “your ABCs” , we don’t mean your alphabet!
-We’re talking about the things we’re working to help you achieve during treatment – good Alignment, Biomechanics and Control – because once you’ve got these down pat, you’re in a good state for healing.
+When I talk about “your ABCs”, I don’t mean your alphabet!
+I’m talking about the things I’m working to help you achieve during treatment – good Alignment, Biomechanics and Control – because once you’ve got these down pat, you’re in a good state for healing.

 “RSM” is the way we achieve the ABCs – we Release the tight power muscles that tend to go into spasm when you have pain or dysfunction, teach you to Stabilise with the little postural muscles that tend to become inhibited and slow when you’re in pain; and then teach you to Move better, because normal movement doesn’t hurt.